-- In accordance with SEC rules, this column reflects the aggregate fair value of stock awards granted during the fiscal year ended December 31, 2020, computed as of their respective grant dates in accordance with Financial Accounting Standard Board Accounting Standards Codification ("FASB ASC") Topic 718 for share-based compensation transactions. - (2) During the years ended December 31, 2020 and 2019, Financial Consulting Strategies LLC, a consulting firm owned by Mr. Yeaton, provided services to us valued at \$14,500 and \$38,888, respectively.
-Mr. Yeaton was appointed as Chief Executive Officer and interim Chief Financial Officer on October 5, 2018.
-On January 6, 2020, Mr. Yeaton entered into a new employment agreement with us whereby he would serve solely as the interim Chief Financial Officer.
-Pursuant to a mutual understanding between the Company and Mr. Yeaton, Mr. Yeaton's employment as interim Chief Financial Officer ceased as of August 19, 2020. - (3) On January 24, 2020, Mr. Schreiber entered into an employment agreement, under which he would receive an annual salary of \$300,000.
-On November 20, 2020, Mr. Schreiber resigned from his position as Executive Chairman of the Company's Board of Directors and was appointed as the Company's Chief Executive Officer.
+- (2) In accordance with SEC rules, this column reflects the aggregate fair value of option awards granted during the fiscal years ended December 31, 2021 and December 31, 2020, computed as of their respective grant dates in accordance with FASB ASC Topic 718 for share-based compensation transactions. - (3) Dr. Chapman was appointed President and Chief Medical Officer of MyMD effective April 16, 2021.
+Prior to the Merger, Dr. Chapman served as the President and Chief Medical Officer of MyMD Florida effective November 1, 2020. - (4) Dr. Kaplin was appointed Chief Scientific Officer of MyMD effective April 16, 2021.
+Prior to the Merger, Dr. Kaplin served as Chief Scientific Officer of MyMD Florida effective December 18, 2020. - (5) On January 24, 2020, Mr. Schreiber entered into an employment agreement, under which he would receive an annual salary of \$300,000.
+On November 20, 2020, Mr. Schreiber resigned from his position as Executive Chairman of the Board and was appointed as the Company's Chief Executive Officer.
 Mr. Schreiber continued to serve in his position as President of the Company and his employment agreement with the Company remained in effect.
-Effective April 16, 2021, Mr. Schreiber resigned his position as the Company's President and Chief Executive Officer. - (4) On September 11, 2020, the Company granted each director restricted stock units ("RSUs") to purchase shares of the Company's common stock, and Mr. Schreiber was granted 109,750 RSUs.
+Effective April 16, 2021, Mr. Schreiber resigned his position as the Company's President and Chief Executive Officer.